karolisdailidonis/DORM/README.md

 ```
 Later the composer option will be added as well.

+Next, set in the DORM/Database/config.ini file you database connection data.

 To call one of the main functions, you must also use ``use`` in one of the three folders.

 ```php